What is On-Board Diagnostics (OBD)?

-In order to facilitate a standardized method of diagnosis and correction of vehicle emission related malfunctions across the geographies, International Standards Organization (ISO) introduced ISO 15031 standard for automotive industry.
+In order to facilitate a standardized method of vehicle ECU diagnosis and correction of vehicle emission related malfunctions across the geographies, International Standards Organization (ISO) introduced ISO 15031 standard for automotive industry.

 ISO 15031 is a standard for Communication between vehicle (OBD port/connecter, defined by SAE J1962) and external equipment (Diagnostic Tester) for emissions-related diagnostics

-OBD II stack is a set of software specifications or services implemented based on ISO 15031 standard.
+OBD 2 stack is a set of software specifications or services implemented based on ISO 15031 standard.
 This OBD II software stack is best suited for passenger car and light commercial vehicle applications

 Vehicle communication can be broadly classified into two:

 In-vehicle networking: This refers to exchange of data between various automotive electronic control units (ECU) which are part of the vehicle network.